Detroit manager sought SEC probe of banks over interest rate swaps

 The city thought there were “serious questions” about whether it owed the banks anything at all, Orr testified, and Detroit weighed trying to invalidate the swaps.
 But officials decided chances of prevailing in court were only “more or less 50/50,” so it decided to bargain with the banks instead.

-Rhodes, who is overseeing Detroit’s bankruptcy case, sent the city and the banks back to the bargaining table after postponing a hearing about the earlier deal to terminate the swaps for $230 million, or 75 cents on the dollar.
+Rhodes, who is overseeing Detroit’s bankruptcy case, postponed a hearing about the earlier deal to terminate the swaps for $230 million, or 75 cents on the dollar, and sent the city and the banks back to the bargaining table.

-Bond insurers, Detroit’s pension funds and other parties have objected to the swap-termination plan.
-On Friday, Rhodes rejected their motion to force the city to release documents related to the legal options it considered to end the swaps.
-He was interrupted by a heckler, who was escorted from the courtroom after briefly forcing Rhodes to vacate the bench.

-The city wrapped up its closing arguments on Friday.
-Objectors will begin closing arguments Monday morning.

 Orr testified that Detroit decided to settle with the banks because litigating the case risked having to pay the full amount or losing casino tax revenue the city put up as collateral.
 The casino tax accounts for about 20 percent of the city budget.